security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Description

-Titles that persons have that are separate from their rank or role.
+A title held by a person that is separate from their rank or role.

 ### Type of field